Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Baryon content of galaxy clusters in full-physics simulations

-In this appendix we report the results on the baryon content of galaxy clusters and groups within the halo virial radius, for both the Magneticum and the TNG-300 simulations.
-The results provided here are used in our analysis for the calibration of the parameters which define our model to correct halo masses for baryonic effects.
-It goes beyond the scope of this analysis to carry out a comparison with observational data.
+In this Appendix, we report results pertaining to the baryon content of galaxy clusters and groups within the halo virial radius for both the Magneticum and the TNG300 simulations.
+The results provided here are used in our analysis for the calibration of the parameters that define our model to correct halo masses for baryonic effects.
+A comparison with observational data is beyond the scope of the present study.

-In Fig.~\ref{fig:fb-sims} we show the baryonic fraction inside the virial halos, as a function of the halo virial mass, for the Magneticum (upper panels) and TNG-300 (lower panels) simulations, at four different redshifts $z\in\{0.0, 0.5, 1.0, 2.0\}$.
+In Fig.~\ref{fig:fb-sims} we show the baryonic fraction inside the virial halos as a function of the halo virial mass for both the Magneticum (upper panels) and TNG300 (lower panels) simulations, at four different redshifts $z\in\{0.0, 0.5, 1.0, 2.0\}$.
 The cosmic baryon fraction assumed by the respective simulations is shown as the horizontal black line.
-The median baryon fraction in halos is shown by the red line and the best-fit for the relation is shown in green.
-For the Magneticum results we show with orange and blue symbols the results obtained for Box 2 and for Box 1a, respectively.
-The first one samples at better resolution the mass range of groups and low-mass clusters, while the larger size of the Box 1a allow us to sample at lower resolution the most massive clusters (see Table \ref{tab:magnorig}).
+The median baryon fraction in halos is shown by the red line and the best fit for the relation is shown in green.
+For the Magneticum results, we show the results obtained for Box 2 and Box 1a with orange and blue symbols, respectively.
+Box 2 samples the mass range of groups and low-mass clusters at increased resolution, while the larger size of Box 1a allows us to sample the most massive clusters at lower resolution (see Table \ref{tab:magnorig}).

-The best-fit relations for the Magneticum and TNG-300 are given by
+The best-fit relations for the Magneticum and TNG300 are given by

 with $m$ given by

 while the specific values for the parameters $\gamma$ and $\delta$ and their redshift dependence are shown in Table~\ref{tab:par}.